yobad/AppDevIII2024/assignments/Assignment1.md

    > Hint: Create a default value for the passed argument and use conditional logic in the constructor.

-2. Initialize a public readonly property `EmailAddress` called "CurrentAddress".
+2. Initialize a public readonly property `EmailAddress` named`CurrentAddress`.
 Set its value to a mock email for now.

    **Note: we will later replace this with a real email provided by a mail service**.

-3. Initialize a public `Email` property to bind the various entries  called "EditEmail".
+3. Initialize a public `Email` property to bind the various entries named `EditEmail`.
 Set the `SenderEmail` to the email you defined previously.

 3. The `EditEmail` can be used as a Binding context for the various entries.